helminthiases/cartography/README.md

 <br>

-and much more.
-Due to the presence of the latitude & longitude values, we can extract feature value estimates from geospatial variable objects.
-Hence, the focus herein is the derivation of features estimates of interest, per location within a STH ESPEN data set.
-Initially, the features of interest are
+and much more. &nbsp; &nbsp; Due to the presence of the latitude & longitude values, we can extract feature value estimates from geospatial variable objects. &nbsp; &nbsp; Hence, the focus herein is the derivation of features estimates of interest, per location within a STH ESPEN data set. &nbsp; &nbsp; Initially, the features of interest are

 * WaSH (water, sanitation, and hygiene) features.
 * Population density.